“There’s nothing else we could have done to increase our profit in 2018!” – said no ecommerce business owner ever.

 TL;DR kind of guy?
 We also talk about this advanced PLA structure in this video right here:

 Optimizing PLAs is complicated, we cannot argue with that.
-If you need a fresh strategy, we can help you with a free audit and an applicable action plan for a better ROAS in the next 30 days.
+If you need a fresh strategy, we can help you with an applicable action plan for a better ROAS in the next 30 days.

 So, which one should you choose?